ROCm/rockbuilder/README.md

 # RockBuilder

-Rockbuilder provides an easy way to integrate AI applications to AMD's ROCM SDK.

-It is a configuration file based method of building one or multiple external applications on top of the ROCM SDK installation.
+RockBuilder is a configuration-based build system that simplifies the process of integrating and building one or multiple AI applications on top of AMD’s ROCm SDK.

+RockBuilder can:

+- Use an existing ROCm SDK installation.

+- Build ROCm SDK from source.

-Rockbuilder can either use the ROCM SDK install, build it from the source or install it from the pythoin wheels for the selected AMD GPUs.
+- Install ROCm SDK from Python wheels for selected AMD GPUs.

-RockBuilder supports both the Linux and Windows for building the applications.
+RockBuilder supports both Linux and Windows for building the applications.

 # Usage